The Role Of The Family In Italian Culture: A Unique Perspective

 An average family of 3 members consists of a father, mother, and their unmarried children ranging from 2-6 years of age.
-They may have extended families like grandparents and other extended family members who play an important role in family life.
+They may have extended families like grandparents and other extended American family members who play an important role in family life.
 These families are highly supportive of each member’s education and career goals.

 Italian families value family time and spend it together as a family.
 Families often celebrate special occasions such as Christmas or Easter with great zeal.
 This is evident when families gather on special days to watch movies or sports programs or celebrate birthdays or anniversaries with much fanfare.